Durable Power of Attorney (DPOA)

 Consult the McKenzie Law Firm

-Dan McKenzie is a Denver DPOA lawyer who can advise you on creating a DPOA for your medical and financial affairs or who can counsel you should you suspect a designated attorney-in-fact of breaching his or her fiduciary duties.
-Call the McKenzie Law Firm today to discuss a DPOA for you or a loved one and to discuss any issues regarding an agent’s legal duties.
+Dan McKenzie is a Denver Estate and Planning lawyer who is experienced on advising and creating Durable Power of Attorney documents for your medical and financial affairs.
+We can also counsel you in the event that you suspect a designated attorney-in-fact of breaching his or her fiduciary duties.
+Contact the McKenzie Law Firm today to for a consultation to discuss a DPOA for you or a loved one and to discuss any issues regarding an agent’s legal duties.